tinymce/tinymce-docs/plugins/a11ychecker.md

 ## Accessibility Rules

-The following checks are performed by the {{pluginname}} plugin.
+The following checks are available for the {{pluginname}} plugin.
+The rules checked depends on:

+- The level of compliance (A, AA, or AAA), set using the `a11ychecker_level` option.
+- The HTML version of the content, set using the `a11ychecker_html_version` option.

+Each rule has a severity level, which will be one of the following, listed in order of increasing severity:

+- Information
+- Warning
+- Error

 <a class="anchor" id="D1"></a>

 ### D1 - Usage of paragraphs as headings

 **Rule description:** This rule checks that `h1`-`h6` tags are used for heading content, not `p` tags.
-Not using correct heading markup will make it difficult for assistive technologies to visually represent and navigate through your content.
+Not using correct heading markup will make it difficult for assistive technologies to represent and navigate through your content.

 #### {{pluginname}} rule details - D1